oyanzhi/tp/docs/UserGuide.md

 Examples:

-* `list` followed by `nDelete 2 1` deletes the 1st reminder of the 2nd client in FinHub.
+* `list` followed by `nDelete 2 1` deletes the 1st meeting note in the displayed meeting note list of the 2nd client in the displayed client list.
-* `find Betsy` followed by `nDelete 1 1` deletes the 1st meeting note of the 1st client in the results of the `find` command.
+* `find alex` followed by `nDelete 1 1` deletes the 1st meeting note in the displayed meeting note list of the 1st client in the results of the `find` command.

 <br>